 In the context of these lessons, it works well, but as a general tip, never learn a whole song, or most of it one hand at a time; it will be harder to put them together in the end.
 Always break it into small sections, and don’t move on till you can play with both hands.

 The next challenge is to play in time; again, it starts with the right hand, left hand, then both together.
 This step is crucial as it develops your understanding of timing and note and rest lengths.
-It’s also our biggest complaint when it comes to browser versus app.
+It’s also my biggest complaint when it comes to browser versus app.

 The app provides real-time feedback by placing a green dot above notes that you play on time and a red dot above any that are out of time.
 It also provides a score at the end to let you know how many notes you played in good time.

 The web version doesn’t give the same feedback, doesn’t provide a score at the end, and the teacher continues to play throughout, which will be incredibly off-putting for some beginners.
 It also makes it difficult to tell how good or bad your timing is.

 The image below shows the browser version giving “Cool as a bell” feedback without detailed information.
 Meanwhile, the app image (small screen) shows that 25/25 notes were played on time at 80% tempo.

 Many lessons start with the Finger Gym, and as a fun extra, some finish with a band play-along, a great way to enhance timing and encourage beginners to listen to what the other instruments are doing.
 Or just feel like part of a band, and that’s pretty cool.

 Courses and content 3.5

 As I mentioned, the material is labeled as Beginner, Intermediate, or Advanced, and each level is color-coded.
 Here’s a list of all courses and their levels.

 - Intermediate 2